grubersjoe/slide-menu/README.md

 `SlideMenu` emits events for all kind of actions, which trigger as soon as the action is method is called.
 Plus, all events have  also an `<event>-after` equivalent, which is fired after the step is complete (completely animated).

-* `sm.open[-after]` fires immediately when the `open()` method is called or after the animation is complete respectively.
+* `sm.back[-after]` fires immediately when navigating backwards in the menu hierarchy or after the animation is complete respectively.
 * `sm.close[-after]` fires immediately when the `close()` method is called or after the animation is complete respectively.
 * `sm.forward[-after]`fires immediately when navigating forward in the menu hierarchy or after the animation is complete respectively.
+* `sm.navigate[-after]`fires immediately when calling the `navigateTo()` method or after the animation is complete respectively.
-* `sm.back[-after]` fires immediately when navigating backwards in the menu hierarchy or after the animation is complete respectively.
+* `sm.open[-after]` fires immediately when the `open()` method is called or after the animation is complete respectively.

+Make sure to add the event listener to the HTML element, which contains the menu, since the events for this specific menu are dispatched there!

 ### Control buttons